Subqueries

 The subqueries in J1QL have the following limitations that are good to understand as you write queries:

 RETURN limit: The subquery is limited to return up to 5000 values for building the filter.
-This value has been found to provide good performance in the research conducted during development.
+This limit has been found to provide a good balance between usability and performance.
 It is not possible to adjust this limit on a per-customer basis, but in the future, JupiterOne hopes to be able to increase this limit.

 It is recommended that you check your subqueries to ensure that you will not exceed the 5000 return limit.
-At this time, JupiterOne cannot inform the user when a subquery has been truncated and results may therefore be incomplete.
-See: Release Status below.
+If your query does exceed the limit JupiterOne will inform the user that "The query results may be incomplete.
+One or more subqueries exceeded the maximum number of results".

 Subquery Performance: The subquery must be performant.
 Because the filter must be built in a single query as part of the outer query execution flow, it is not possible to apply JupiterOne's graph pagination strategy to the subquery.
 The query timeout applies to both the subquery and the outer queries' execution time.